 In my capacity as Sports Scientist at the Porsche Human Performance Centre, I oversaw a hell of lot of heat acclimation training sessions in the heat chamber there.
 Our typical clients were racing drivers competing in the Middle East and Asia and runners competing in the Marathon Des Sables.
 We always tended to see some fairly dramatic and positive adaptions in terms of lower heart rates, lower core body temperatures and lower RPEs (ratings of perceived exertion - i.e. subjective notions of how hard exercise was) in athletes undertaking just 5 back to back heat chamber sessions over the period of about a week.

-Some of this is shown nicely in the graphs below, taken from some of those sessions back in 2011, and it suggests that even a handful of 1 hour heat exposures (at about 35 degrees C and involving low to moderate levels of aerobic exercise) are enough to kick start the body into becoming a lot more efficient at dissipating heat and conducting exercise in tough conditions.
+We saw that even a handful of 1 hour heat exposures (at about 35 degrees C and involving low to moderate levels of aerobic exercise) are enough to kickstart the body into becoming a lot more efficient at dissipating heat and conducting exercise in tough conditions.

 As we never tested performance in these athletes in cold conditions too, it’s only speculation that adaptations would have carried across into improvements there.
 But, based on the 2010 paper mentioned above and the increasing level of interest in heat training in general, it’s not a stretch to suppose this would have been the case.